tuanhdao/MEDLabSocial/README.md

 This repository houses the VP task, a social interaction task by Dr. Autumn Kujawa, Helen Zhang, & Anh Dao.
 This task builds on the https://github.com/Kodiologist/Survivor task.

-The ZIP file containing the task and the video demonstrating the task are password protected.
-Please contact medlabvanderbilt@gmail.com for access information.

 ## Table of Contents
 1. Downloading PsychoPy and Determining Parallel Port Address